noghartt/blog/src/content/blog/paxos-made-simple-with-rust.md

 ## What Is Consensus?

-I would say that one of the core properties of a system is the agreement of which data are really right at a given moment.
+I would say that one of the core properties of a system is the agreement on which data are right at a given moment.

-At that moment, one of the more important aspects of a distributed systems shows up: the consensus.
-The consensus in that system will ensure that every participant agree on a single state, even if someone fails.
+At that moment, one of the more important aspects of a distributed system shows up: the consensus.
+The consensus in that system will ensure that every participant agrees on a single state, even if someone fails.

-Consensus does an important role on systems that needs to bring data consistency around the current state.
-Some use cases where consensus brings a strong advantage are network agreement in a server cluster, database replications and even in blockchain networks.
+Consensus plays an important role in systems that need to bring data consistency around the current state.
+Some use cases where consensus brings a strong advantage are network agreement in a server cluster, database replications, and even in blockchain networks.

 ## The Simple Paxos